fpirri/covid19/history/data/README.md

 <br />

-What this folder contain
+# What this folder contain

 ----

-* last;
-    transient and on-going work
-* images
+* oldpost;
+    * the original post on eCat blog
-    images archive
+* archive
-* data
+    * historic versions
-    actual and historic data

 ----